Discover LSD-Infused Drinks

 How can one prevent negative effects or a bad trip?

-- Maintain a positive and relaxed attitude before consuming LSD.
+- Keep a positive and relaxed attitude prior to taking LSD.

-- Start with a smaller dose for better control.
+- Begin with a smaller dose for better management.

 - Ensure that the LSD is obtained from a trustworthy source.